Strouhal number

-where f is the frequency of vortex shedding in Hertz, L is the characteristic length (for example, hydraulic diameter or the airfoil thickness) and U is the flow velocity.
+where f is the frequency of vortex shedding in Hertz, L is the characteristic length (for example, hydraulic diameter or airfoil thickness), and U is the average flow speed in meters per second.
 In certain cases, like heaving (plunging) flight, this characteristic length is the amplitude of oscillation.
 This selection of characteristic length can be used to present a distinction between Strouhal number and reduced frequency: